Our Data Protection Policy

 - It is also important that we can contact you about your appointments with us or to update you on matters related to your treatment.
 This again constitutes “Legitimate Interest”, but this time it is your legitimate interest.

-We have a legal obligation to retain your records for 8 years after your most recent appointment (or age 25, if this is longer), but after this period you can ask us to delete your records if you wish.
-Otherwise, we will retain your records indefinitely in case you need to see us again in the future.
+We have a legal obligation to retain your records for 8 years after your most recent appointment (or age 25, if this is longer).
+After this we will delete your records, but you can ask us to retain your records if you wish.

-Your records are stored in the clinic, on paper files, in locked filing cabinets, and your contact details are also stored in a password-protected file on computer.
+Records are stored in the clinic, on paper files, in locked filing cabinets.
+Contact details are also stored in a password-protected file on computer.

 We will never share your data with anyone who does not need access without your written consent.
 Only your practitioner(s) will have routine access to your data, for the purpose of your treatment.